phillipsdata/solusvm/README.md

 #### NOTE ####

 SolusVM responds with non-standard XML data.
-This API implementation makes every attempt to correct inconsistencies that appear in the response data in a forward-compatible way (anticipating that SolusVM correct such issues in the future).
+This API implementation makes every attempt to correct inconsistencies that appear in the response data in a forward-compatible way (anticipating that SolusVM corrects such issues in the future).

 ## Requirements ##